Erin sat in a chair and stared outside. It was a lovely day. A warm breeze floated through the window, warming all it touched.

 Erin turned as the first Goblin finally crept into the inn.
 He froze in place, but she pointed to a table.

-The metal was still burning-hot.
+The metal was still burning hot.
 But Erin used her t-shirt to protect her hands and carried the pot to the table.
 She picked up a pair of tongs and began dropping buttered pasta mixed with sausage and onions onto each plate.

-“Run and I’ll hit you with a chair.
+“Steal my stuff and I’ll hit you with a chair.
 Sit.
 Eat.”

 “The first meal is on the house.”